cjhnbls/pipelinedb-doc-cn/continuous-views.rst

 .. _expression: http://www.postgresql.org/docs/9.4/static/sql-expressions.html

 **output_name**
-  An optional identifer to name an expression with
+  An optional identifier to name an expression with

 **condition**
   Any expression that evaluates to a result of type :code:`boolean`.
 Any row that does not satisfy this condition will be eliminated from the output.
 A row satisfies the condition if it returns :code:`true` when the actual row values are substituted for any variable references.